filipecn/WebGL-Tools/README.md

 WebGL-Tools
 ===========

-Some basic tools for mesh/data/simulation visualization using Three.js.
+Some basic tools for mesh/data/simulation visualization using WebGL.

+To check the tools running: http://filipecn.github.io/WebGL-Tools/

-Most of the code was taken from examples given in http://stemkoski.github.io/Three.js.
+Some of the examples use Three.js. (reference: http://stemkoski.github.io/Three.js)